designer-living/sunshine_utils/README.md

 ## Development

-This is a Windows based utilities so developement needs to be done on Windows.
+This is a Windows based utilities so development needs to be done on Windows.

 ### Developer Dependencies
 1. Install [Python 3.11](https://www.python.org/) for Windows, ensuring that you select "Add Python to PATH" during installation.